amthompson/CSC492-Assignment3/README.md

 </p>

 <b>Weather Application for Android.</b><br>
-This project uses fragments, SQLite database model, listeners and a web API to weatherbug.
+This project uses fragments, listeners and an asyntask to call a web API that fetches data from weatherbug.